Using inbound Connectors

 Creating the Connector event

 Inbound Connectors are modeled as catch events in BPMN.
-Connectors that trigger a process instance are modeled as start events, and Connectors that send messages to an already running process instance are modeled as intermediate catch events.
+Connectors that create a new process instance are modeled as start events, and Connectors that send messages to an already running process instance are modeled as intermediate catch events.
+It is also possible to create new processes by using a message start event and to use inbound Connectors via boundary events.

 When you deploy such a BPMN diagram with an inbound Connector, the Connector becomes ready to receive incoming requests.
 The outcome depends on the Connector type: